 The barrel samples are real treat as Delectus sources from a variety of vineyards.
 Allow about 45 minutes to an hour for a tasting.
 The crush pad is in the back of the tasting room and all wine is produced on site.
 The highlight here is tasting the wine and the individual attention you will receive from the hosts in the tasting room.
 Their focus is purely on premium hand-crafted red wines and the high quality is quite apparent during your tasting.
-Cabernet Sauvignon is one of our favorite varietals and their Cabernet from the Sacrashe Vineyard does not disappoint with its robust flavors and structure (however one will have to dig for this wine as they no longer sources from this particular vineyard).
+Cabernet Sauvignon is one of our favorite varietals and their Cabernet Sauvignon from the Sacrashe Vineyard does not disappoint with its robust flavors and structure (however one will have to dig for this wine as they no longer sources from this particular vineyard).

 Many of their wines are higher alcohol.
 They are meant to be consumed when you purchase a bottle – but they have the history to show that their wines will also hold up nicely with some bottle age.
 Nothing is about being quick to market with Delectus.
-They barrel age the wine for a minimum of 2 years and then give it additional bottle age so by the time the wines are released they are typically a bit older than the current releases in the market.
-We tried one of their 99 Cabernet Sauvignon vintages – it was like drinking velvet, smooth and soft with texture – everything you want in a high quality Cabernet.
+They barrel age their red wines for a minimum of 2 years and then give it additional bottle age so by the time the wines are released they are typically a bit older than the current releases in the market.
+We tried one of their 1999 Cabernet Sauvignon vintages – it was like drinking velvet, smooth and soft with texture – everything you want in a high quality Cabernet.

-The 2007 Knights Valley Cabernet Sauvignon is from a vineyard almost directly on the other side of the valley from their own vineyard.
+The 2007 Delectus Knights Valley Cabernet Sauvignon is from a vineyard almost directly on the other side of the valley from what was their own vineyard at the time.
 It is ruby red color in the glass with an elegant bouquet interwoven nicely with both vanilla and red fruit aromas.
 This wine is bright and lively on the palate with good acidity.
 It does have higher alcohol but that isn’t really noticeable on the palate.
 Just a touch of white pepper spice shows on the lingering finish.